 Weeks later, I received a call from who I thought was the prosecutor.
 I thoroughly expected to hear her try again to convince me to seek the lesser charge.
 I answered my car phone and it was indeed a female’s voice, but not that of the prosecutor.
 Instead, the voice of a local newscaster who had interviewed our family was on the other end of the phone.
 She provided the shocking news that my sister’s murderer was found in his jail cell, dead from a massive heart attack.

 She asked if I would make a filmed statement on behalf of the family, which I did.
-The news report reviewed the whole story.
-They weaved in the ending I had hoped they would which stated, ‘we were leery the system would not dole out the death penalty, but today, God fulfilled the justice that we all sought for our sister, by executing justice upon him.’
+The news reporter reviewed the whole story.
+She weaved in the ending I had hoped they would which stated, ‘we were leery the system would not dole out the death penalty, but today, God fulfilled the justice that we all sought for our sister, by executing justice upon him.’
 I later reflected on the cause;

 Emotions, opinions, and lack of understanding in cases of bullying and terrorism have infiltrated our world to the maximum.